apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Satellite images show major expansion at Russian site with secret bioweapons past**
+**Zelensky says North Korean troops on front lines in days**

-You can read more about it [here](https://www.washingtonpost.com/national-security/interactive/2024/russia-biological-chemical-weapons-laboratory-expansion/).
+You can read more about it [here](https://www.newsweek.com/zelensky-claims-north-korean-soldiers-frontlines-within-days-1975007).

 ## Requirements
 - Python 3.8